University Senate Quick Reference Guide

 What are the most important aspects of being a Senator?

-1. Try to be prepared for meetings.
+2. Be prepared for meetings.
 Be familiar with parliamentary procedure, and spend time carefully reading any documents circulated with the Senate agenda.
-If you have feedback on a Document, it is ideal if the Committee Chair presenting it hears from you in time to make revisions.
+If you have feedback on a Senate Document, it is ideal if the Committee Chair presenting it hears from you in time to make revisions.

 Who is on the Senate?

 There are 104 Senators, and around 16 Advisors to the Senate.
 Most Senators are sent by their academic units according to an annual apportionment, but there are a few ex officio members as well: Purdue’s President, Provost, and Chief Fiscal Officer.
-In addition to the Senate Chair and Vice Chair (who are considered senators at large), we also have one representative each from Purdue Northwest, Purdue Fort Wayne, and IUPUI, as well as from the West Lafayette Purdue Student Government and West Lafayette Purdue Graduate Student Government.
+In addition to the Senate Chair and Vice Chair (who are considered senators at large), we also have one representative each from Purdue Northwest and Purdue Fort Wayne, as well as from the West Lafayette Purdue Student Government and West Lafayette Purdue Graduate Student Government.
+In 2025, two Senators from the faculty who are tenured to Purdue from its Indianapolis division will join the Senate.

 Who can be a Senator?